-· When the sailing vessel is overtaking the power-driven vessel, the power-driven vessel has the right-of-way.

-- Sailing vessels should keep clear of any fishing vessel. - In a narrow channel, a sailing vessel should not hamper the safe passage of a power-driven vessel that can navigate only in such a channel.
-A sailing vessel not using sails is a power-down vessel.
+- When the sailing vessel is overtaking the power-driven vessel, the power-driven vessel has the right-of-way. - · Sailing vessels should keep clear of any fishing vessel. - In a narrow channel, a sailing vessel should not hamper the safe passage of a power-driven vessel that can navigate only in such a channel.
+A sailing vessel that is underway but not using sails is considered a power vessel and should be treated like any other power vessel when determining right of way.